Inspirational Paintings from the Vijayanagara Period

 8. Indra – Guardian of Purva (East), riding Airavata (a white elephant) and wielding his signature weapon Vajrayuda (Thunderbolt)

-The middle section has a beautiful lotus flower medallion carved at the center flanked by two narrative paintings.
+The middle section has a beautiful lotus medallion carved at the center flanked by the following two narrative paintings.

 - Manmatha Vijaya – Manmatha firing Kamabanas at Shiva.

 - Tripurantaka – Shiva’s incarnation destroying three aerial cities

 Manmatha Vijaya – Manmatha shooting Kamabanas at Shiva